-An advance warning: we’ve been told this recipe holds the potential to transform one into a true matcha snob…and though we prefer to be called a “connoisseur,” we get it.
+An advance warning: we’ve been told our matcha latte recipe holds the potential to transform one into a true matcha snob…and though we prefer to be called a “connoisseur,” we get it.
 More than merely an elevated rendition, it’s an entire upleveling of the category.

 Our take on the afternoon pick-me-up strikes the perfect balance of creamy sweetness and earthy dimension.